Quarlep/Cosmology-/README.md

 GUI-based cosmology evolution calculator (similar to [Ned Wright's](https://astro.ucla.edu/~wright/CosmoCalc.html) cosmology calculator).

 > It's tested for GNU/Linux.
 However, it should also work in macOS.
-If you ever encounter a problem, feel free to create an issue.
+If you ever encounter a with a problem, feel free to create an issue.

 ## Installation